jeremychow99/node-store-api/README.md

 Store API built using Node.js with Express and Mongoose.
 Code written with guidance from John Smilga's NodeJS Tutorial and Projects Course.

 # API documentation:
-Endpoint: localhost:portnumber/api/v1/products
+Endpoint: localhost:<portnumber>/api/v1/products

-Default portnumber used on localhost is 3000
+Default port is configured to 3000 in app,js

 API Search Parameters:
 | Parameter | Description | Type|